• What Is A Prepayment

 How Prepayments Work

-There are a myriad of types of invoice factoring and types of invoice discounting that involve prepayments, and advance rates will vary.
+There are numerous types of invoice factoring and types of invoice discounting that involve prepayments, and advance rates will vary.

 The prepayment percentage will be affected by: